 When Jesus sent out his Disciples to minister, He sent them out as a group of seventy, a group of twelve and two by two.

-"After these things the LORD appointed other seventy also, and sent them two and two before his face into every city and place, whither he himself would come."
+"After these things the LORD appointed other seventy also, and sent them two and two before his face into every city and place.

 “And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart, Praising God, and having favor with all the people.
 And the Lord added to the church daily such as should be saved. “